rsak/Getting-and-cleaning-data-/CodeBook.md

+The script run_analysis.

-The script run_analysis.Rperforms the 5 steps described in the course project's definition.
+Rperforms the 5 steps described in the course project's definition.

 First, all the similar data is merged using the rbind() function.
 By similar, we address those files having the same number of columns and referring to the same entities.